 Budapest Budget Tips

-The best place to stay in Budapest is in the heart of the city within walking distance to sights – and there are many cheap apartments in Budpest city centre.
-We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
-Budapest holiday apartments can also be searched on FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.
+The best place to stay in Budapest is in the heart of everything and within walking distance to sights – and there are many cheap apartments in Budapest city centre.
+We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and more space.

-However, for those who prefer staying in traditional accommodations, there are many Budapest hotels to choose from in – or close to – the city center.
-Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: Hotel Moments Budapest, Callas House and Aria Hotel Budapest.
-Or, find a deal on a hotel room by bidding on Priceline.
+However, for those who prefer staying in traditional accommodations, there are many Budapest Hotels to choose from in – or close to – the city center.
+Check out these top-rated hotels (based on guest reviews) for your upcoming Budapest trip: Hotel Moments Budapest, Callas House and Aria Hotel Budapest

-Budget travelers can search for Budapest Hostels – like Georges, Metropolis Hostel and Flow Hostel.
-For a true bargain – and a unique experience – search for hosts on Couchsurfing, where travelers stay with locals for free.
+Budget travelers can search for Budapest Hostels – like Metropolis Hostel and Flow Hostel

 Getting To Budapest

 Budapest can be reached by plane, train, bus or European River Cruise.
-We arrived by train (Ljubljana to Budapest) and departed via plane to Dublin, Ireland.
+We have arrived in Budapest by ship and train (Ljubljana to Budapest) and departed via plane to Dublin, Ireland and bus to Krakow, Poland.

-To get from city to city when flights are not possible, we usually rely on public transportation and take trains or buses.
-In Europe, we use Rail Europe to find train tickets and our preferred bus company is FlixBus – as it is economical, clean and comfortable with on-board wifi, seat-back entertainment, refreshments and a toilet.
+To get between destinations when flights are not possible, we usually rely on public transportation and take trains or buses.
+In Europe, our preferred bus company is FlixBus – as it is economical, clean and comfortable with on-board Wi-Fi, seat-back entertainment, refreshments and a toilet.
 We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and it allows for greater discovery.

 Before You Go To Budapest

-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos (that can later be beautifully compiled into a travel photo book).
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).
+• We’re certain you’ll be snapping tons of photos during your trip to Budapest.
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is slim and lightweight budget camera).

-- It’s easy to get turned around in any foreign city!
-Make sure to have a good city map and/or guidebook before arriving in Budapest
+• It’s easy to get turned around in any foreign city!
+Make sure to have a good guidebook before arriving in Budapest

-Start planning your trip to Budapest!
+Start planning your trip to Hungary!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.